Durenlab/UnpairReg/README.md

 **Run**

-We can download the code to the same folder
+For the first step, we can download the code by
 ```
 git clone https://github.com/Durenlab/UnpairReg.git
 ```